Enhmunh-E/userManagement/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### How to Run This WebApp
+## How to Run This WebApp

 In the project directory:
 1. Install dependencies by running `yarn i`
 2. Run our WebApp by runing `yarn start`

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 # About This APP

-This app has 3 sections
+This app has 3 pages
  - Home Page which contains user structure with group
  - Roles Page which here you can create any roles with 4 kinds of permissions
  - All Users Page where you can search any user from our users